Pennsylvania

 To better understand just how massive Lithuanian community of New Philadelphia was, you may see its Lithuanian school (abandoned, no Lithuanian details, built in 1926) and equally massive (for such a village) Sacred Heart Lithuanian cemetery.

 The village of Middleport still had so many patriotically-minded Lithuanians in 1948 (some 50 years after the Lithuanian mass-migration into the region) that they built an entirely new church there (not simply replacing an older one).
-However, a new Lithuanian parish was not erected there, so priests from New Philadelphia used to come to lead the mass.
+However, a new Lithuanian parish was not created there, so priests from New Philadelphia used to come to celebrate the mass.
 The church is now closed and it has no Lithuanian details.

 Lithuanian heritage west of Shenandoah